Mississippi Alcoholic Beverage Market: Regulations, Statistics, Trends, and Wholesalers

 Can you order alcohol to go in Mississippi?

-Yes, you can order wine with your order, but it must be a single sealed bottle of wine with one order.
+Yes, you can order wine to go with your food order, but it must be a single sealed bottle.
+The allowance for alcohol-to-go sales may be expanded under continuing legislation.

 Off-premise beer and light wine (with less than 10% ABV) are sold 24/7 at various retailers, convenience stores, and gas stations.
 Wine and distilled spirits are sold at licensed liquor stores from 10 AM to 10 PM, Monday to Saturday.

-Where can buy alcohol for on-premise consumption in Mississippi?
+Where can you buy alcohol for on-premise consumption in Mississippi?

 Alcohol for on-premise consumption can be purchased at restaurants, bars, clubs, and hotels, usually from 7 AM to midnight.
 Still, local authorities fix hours of alcohol sales in many counties.